sarathchandra2812/chicago-taxi/README.md

 **Why is RMSE chosen as a measure of the magnitude of error?**

 One common alternative of using RMSE is Mean Absolute Error (MAE).
-Both measure the magnitude of erros.
+Both measure the magnitude of errors.

 One main difference is that RMSE places more weights on the larger errors, because of the sqaured errors.
-In the current model, large errors are particularly undesiable.

 Suppose we want to predict the fare of 10 rides.
-Model 1: the prediction is off by $1 for all 10 rides.
+- Model 1: the prediction is off by $1 for all 10 rides.
-Model 2: the prediction is exactly the same for 9 rides, but $10 lower for the last one.
+- Model 2: the prediction is exactly the same for 9 rides, but $10 lower for the last one.
 MAE would generate the same results, so the two models are considered to have the same performance; however, based on RMSE, Model 2 is worse.

-In our opinion, Model 2 to be worse because it is off by a big number.
+In the current model, large errors are particularly undesiable.
 Taxi riders might be more tolerant to small variation of the predicted price, while a large difference would put them in a really bad mood.
 When it comes to money, we try to avoid big surprises.
-Therefore, we choose RMSE, which is more sensitive to large errors.
+Therefore, we choose RMSE, which penalizes large errors.